markw65/prettier-plugin-monkeyc/README.md

 - Don't bundle prettier/standalone.js in the build, since we depend on prettier anyway.
 This halves the size of the bundle.
 - Improve the monkeyc-json parser to allow passing the original source, followed by the json-ast, so that prettier can still inspect the original source when printing (it does this for comments, and for deciding when to leave blank lines between certain constructs).

+#### 1.0.10

+- Fixed the parser to allow import/using inside modules.